This document is for a development version of Ceph.

 $pidwhen expanding options.
 For example, if an option is configured like

-$pidportion in its value will be substituded using the PID of ceph-conf instead of the PID of the process specfied using the
+$pidportion in its value will be substituted using the PID of ceph-conf instead of the PID of the process specified using the

 search for the first file that exists and can be opened in the resulted comma delimited search list.

 - -s, --section